andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 </blockquote>

-Despite the fact that the _audience_ claim is not specified or mandatory for access tokens specifying and validating the _audience_ claim of access tokens is strongly recommended to avoid misusing access tokens for other resource servers.
+Despite the fact that the _audience_ claim is not specified or mandatory for access tokens specifying and validating the _audience_ claim of access tokens is strongly recommended avoiding misusing access tokens for other resource servers.
 There is also a new [draft specification](https://tools.ietf.org/html/draft-ietf-oauth-access-token-jwt) on the way to provide a standardized and interoperable profile as an alternative to the proprietary JWT access token layouts.